gdavis111/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+It includes HTML, CSS, JS, jQuery and AJAX for the front-end, and Node, Express and MongoDB on the back-end.

+Once opened, users can type in the text area whatever they want to tweet about (140 characters max) and then submit with the 'Tweet' button.
+A randomly generated name and tag are attached to the tweet and the tweets are displayed in reverse chronological order.
+The list of tweets will survive a server restart as they are stored with MongoDB.

 ## Getting Started